 - (1) When installing the new ball joint, it is very important that the ball joint threads properly engage those of the control arm.
-Screw the ball joint into the control arm as far as possible by hand. - (2) Using Tool C-3560 for Models TC-1, TC-2 and TC-3 or Tool C-3561 for TY-1, tighten the ball joint assembly to a minimum of 125 foot-pounds torque on (TC-1, TC-2 and TC-3 Models) and 150 foot-pounds on (TY-1 models) until seated in the control arm. - (3) Position the new ball joint balloon type seal on the ball joint body.
-Using Tool C-3736 on Models TC-1, TC-2 and TC-3, and Tool C-3867 on TY-1 install the seals.
+Screw the ball joint into the control arm as far as possible by hand. - (2) Using Tool C-3560 for Models VC-1, VC-2 and VC-3 or Tool C-3561 for VY-1, tighten the ball joint assembly to a minimum of 125 foot-pounds torque on (VC-1, VC-2 and VC-3 Models) and 150 foot-pounds on (VY-1 models) until seated in the control arm. - (3) Position the new ball joint balloon type seal on the ball joint body.
+Using Tool C-3736 on Models VC-1, VC-2 and VC-3, and Tool C-3867 on VY-1 install the seals.
 To facilitate installation of the seal, the ball joint stud should be perpendicular to the ball joint body. - (4) Install the brake support plate assembly.
 Tighten the brake support bolts to 55 foot-pounds torque and the knuckle arm bolts to 80 foot-pounds torque. - (5) Position the stud in the steering knuckle, and install the washer and nut.
-Tighten to 135 footpounds torque and install the cotter pin. - (6) Lubricate the joint with the specified lubricant
+Tighten to 115 foot-pounds torque (VC-1-2-3), and 135 foot-pounds torque (VY-1) and install the cotter pin. - (6) Lubricate the joint with the specified lubricant through the plug hole in the bottom of the housing, until the lubricant is emitted from the seal.
+Install the plug.